-- Your physical appearance - Your voice - Your name (if it is spoken on the recording) - Your address and phone number (if it is spoken on the recording) - · Situations from your life that might be discussed

-These recordings will be stored in remote data storage centers.
-No personally identifying information will be used to label the audiovisual recordings.
-A copy will be transferred to the sponsor for secure electronic storage on the web to allow for viewing purposes described above.
+- Your physical appearance - Your voice - Your name (if it is spoken on the recording) - Your address and phone number (if it is spoken on the recording) - Situations from your life that might be discussed transferred to the sponsor for secure electronic storage on the web to allow for viewing purposes described above.
 Electronic systems used will include measures to protect confidentiality of your identity and protection of this audiovisual data.
 The sponsor takes data security seriously and works to consistently maintain and improve the security of its systems.
 Total security cannot be guaranteed.